benda1989/CosyVoice2_ComfyUI/README.md

 ```
 ## copy models
 By default project will download CosyVoice2-0.5B and CosyVoice-ttsfrd into pretrained_models,
-you can copy it if you downloaded before
+you can copy it there if you downloaded before